 Lomba de São Pedro is located in the calm northeastern

-mostly spared from hordes of tourists.
+generally spared from hordes of tourists.
+One of the

 The highest peak of São Miguel - Pico da Vara - is